Does this test have other names?

 Total cholesterol is measured in milligrams per deciliter (mg/dL).
 This is what your cholesterol number may mean:

-Less than 200 mg/dL is a good number, and your risk of heart disease may be low.
+Less than 200 mg/dL is a good number.
+Your risk of heart disease may be low.

-200 mg/dL to 239 mg/dL is borderline high, and you may be at some risk for heart disease.
+200 mg/dL to 239 mg/dL is borderline high.
+You may be at some risk for heart disease.

-240 mg/dL or higher means your cholesterol is high and your risk for heart disease is higher than that of a person with normal cholesterol.
+240 mg/dL or higher means your cholesterol is high.
+Your risk for heart disease may be higher than that of a person with normal cholesterol.

 High cholesterol may be linked to these conditions: